 - Take out a personal loan

-If you’d like to get a lower interest rate, you’ll likely need good to excellent credit — a good credit score is usually considered to be 700 or higher.
-This is why it’s a good idea to check your credit before making the request so you know where you stand.
+To get a lower interest rate, you’ll likely need good to excellent credit — a good credit score is usually considered to be 700 or higher.
+This is why it’s a good idea to check your credit before making the request so you know what your score is.

 Learn More: How Personal Loans Impact Your Credit Score

 One way to possibly get a lower credit card rate is to simply ask your credit card issuer for a reduction.
-Generally, credit card issuers are friendlier to these types of requests if you have good credit and are a good customer who pays your bills on time.
+Generally, credit card issuers are more likely to agree to these types of requests if you have good credit and are a good customer who pays your bills on time.

 When you make the call, a few points to mention include: